Poor vision: hints & coping

 When writing yourself, using a black felt pen can make writing much easier to read.
 This is particularly useful writing shopping lists.

-Tasks such as reading music at a keyboard are not usually helped by optical magnification.
+Reading music at a keyboard is not usually helped by optical magnification.
 The best method is to enlarge the copy. by photocopying: most photocopiers can do this.

 Large print books can be very helpful.
 These can sometimes be read with reading spectacles only, and very often with a lower powered magnifier.
 This often makes it easier to read in bed for instance.

 If this text is too difficult to read talking books or listening to the radio may be the only solution.
-RNIB Talking books.
 Most public libraries and local authorities can arrange a Talking Book service in the UK

 In the kitchen it is often better to use specially manufactured items, such as talking scales or microwaves when cooking.
 Magnifiers can be impractical in the kitchen.